django/deps/draft/0010-new-governance.rst

   change to Django.

-* To veto the merging of any particular piece of code into Django or order the reversion of any particular merge or ccommit, except in extraordinary circumstances when the Django Security Team must act quickly to resolve a security issue under Django's security process.
+* To veto the merging of any particular piece of code into Django or order the reversion of any particular merge or commit, except in extraordinary circumstances when the Django Security Team must act quickly to resolve a security issue under Django's security process.